StarkHub36/The-Library-Of-Babel/README.md

 # The-Library-Of-Babel

+The Library of Babel is based on a book by Jorge Luise Borges.
+"The Library of Babel" is a short story by Argentine author and librarian Jorge Luis Borges, conceiving of a universe in the form of a vast library containing all possible 410-page books of a certain format and character set

 This is the Library Of Babel originaly created my Jonathan Basile.
 Jonathan Basile made the Library of Babel in C#